Special Educational Needs

 In order to promote British values and prepare our children for life in modern Britain, a character strength, such as perseverance or tolerance, is introduced in assembly.
 The children are then involved in identifying peers to be awarded certificates for modeling that strength.

 Teachers follow a positive behaviour policy, rewarding good behaviour wherever possible.
-Please see our behavior policy.
+Please see our behaviour policy.
 Children are rewarded for exemplary behaviour through our star charts, whereby they are able to win star points for their team.
 Each week the winning team is announced in our celebration assembly, and every half term the overall winning team is rewarded with a treat within school.

 In addition the school may access support from the Behaviour Support Service (BSS).
 The BSS is available to advise staff on behavioural needs, observe children in class and work with children individually or in small groups.
 If we are accessing the support of this service for your child we will inform you.
 Where individual work is felt appropriate for a pupil we will ask for parental consent.